Stateware/Dav3i/doc/FrontEndArchitecture.md

 **map** refers to the region-selectable map component of the UI.

 **region** refers to 1 distinct and indivisible region for which a single set of stats exists in the database.

+**search bar** refers to the text input box where a user can search for a country to add to the ASDS.

 **selected stat** refers to the currently selected stat whose values are used to draw the graphs and color the map.